DrLex0/print3D-hinged-locked-treasure-chest/README.md

 To unlock the chest, rotate the key counter-clockwise and open the lid while keeping the key turned.
 The lock cannot be left in the open position, closing the chest automatically locks it.
 [This video](https://youtu.be/TNOXzw1voPk) demonstrates how the chest works.

-I made three different key designs, although the skull key will probably be the most popular with little (and big) children by far :)
+I made four different key designs.
+The skull and heart keys will probably be the most popular with little (and big) children by far :)

 Assembly is rather straightforward but the parts must be printed and mounted accurately for the lock to neither fail to close, nor be sloppy.
 See the images for instructions.
 On a well-calibrated printer the parts should only require minimal post-processing to make them fit.
 If your prints tend to be sloppy, some extra sanding and scraping may be required.
 See the post-printing section for more details.